tinysheep007/GRE-Review/mathMistakes.md

 [number properties](#number-properties)

 ### Need to study more
+- to find the standard deviation of a set of numbers, we can find their mean first and list out the difference between the mean and each number.
+Bigger the difference, bigger the sd.

 - 9 IS NOT PRIME DONT BE DUMB
 - negative integers CAN BE even or odd absolute value problem practice